 Items that are permanently attached to commercial vehicles include cranes, diggers, loaders, drills, and items that are used for the business like shovels are categorized under “mobile equipment” which are all used for road construction and resurfacing.

-Some equipment is also considered mobile even if they cannot move without power coming from other equipment.
+We also consider some mobile even if they cannot move without power coming from other equipment.
 This includes air compressors, pumps, generators, spraying equipment, welding equipment, and the like.

 More things that matter about your policy